Fire Department Programs

 Burning Land Brush

-The fire chief serves as Forest Warden for the Town.
-With a permit issued by the fire department, open burning of land brush may be done from January 15 to May 1.
+The Fire Chief serves as Forest Warden for the Town.
+Open burning of land brush may be done from January 15th to May 1st.
+A phone call to the station at 781-631-0142 is required before any burning is done.
+Requirements are as follows: brush must be 75 feet from structures, garden hose or fire extinguisher must be present and complaints will be investigated.
 Grass clippings and leaves are not to be burned and should instead be recycled either at home or at the Transfer Station.
 (See Board of Health

 for further information on recycling.)